SPBCodes/tabNavStrap/README.md

 </div>
 ```
 ## Close the current tab using a control on the ajax retrieved content
-If you want to open a tab using a control in the content that is retrieved by an ajax request you can use data attributes.
+If you want to close a tab using a control in the content that is retrieved by an ajax request you can use data attributes.

 * **data-tab** - a value of "close" indicates the button wants to close the currently active tab.
 ```